etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 Save this record and move to *Tab* tab.
-Create a new record as shown below, creating the first tab to show the employee information:
+Create a new record as shown below, creating the first tab:

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_2.png)